Paul Sullivan, Kirsten Hall, Laura Harker and Diana Hubbell round-up the best outdoor spots and summer activities in Berlin…

 For something a little more relaxed, there are also several companies which provide paddle boat, canoe, and kayak rental offering a fun alternative to sightseeing on foot around the city’s historic center, not to mention the option of renting barges, houseboats, tour boats, sail boats and motor boats.
 We can certainly recommend a spot of canoeing in Gosen.

 For something more traditional, the city’s farmers’ markets can be a wonderful way to sunny morning or afternoon.
 From the bi-weekly Maybachufer Turkish Market, where you can find everything from fresh baked bread to organic cheese and greek olives, to the more upmarket Kollwitzplatz market, which runs on Saturdays (and a smaller versions on Thursdays) and carries a wide range of local artisan products, there is something for everyone.

-While you won’t find fruit or vegetables for sale at Preussenpark, during summer weekends, you will find a delicious Thai food market run by Berlin’s expat Asian community.
+While you won’t find fruit or vegetables for sale at Wilmersdorf’s Preussenpark, during summer weekends you will find a delicious Thai food market run by Berlin’s expat Asian community.
 For a full list of farmers’ and flea markets, click here.

 Berlin might be known for its world class art museums, but what often goes overlooked is the generous amount of sculpture and outdoor art available for public viewing around the city.
-Famous street artists like the Italian muralist BLU and Belgian painter R.O.A. have large scale paintings in Kreuzberg like Shackled by Time and Take off that Mask on Cuvrystrasse, and you can also discover dozens of smaller works from international names like Banksy and Alice Pasquini.
+The work of local street artists like El Bocho and Alias decorate the city alongside discover dozens of smaller works from international names like Banksy and Alice Pasquini.
 You can find a history of the street art scene here.

 However, many others like the delightfully creepy Beelitz Sanatorium and the old Soviet army camps of Panzer Kaserne and Krampnitz are still largely undisturbed, though of course you must enter at your own peril.